GSVcoder/To-Do-App/README.md

 ## Description
-To do app with create, delete and mark as check funcionalies
+A simple to do application with the simple premise of create some to do tasks

 ## Built with;
 - HTML